Chapter 2.25

 (c) If the participant contests the grounds for termination from the program, a contested termination hearing will be set on a regular criminal docket, within 10 judicial days, unless good cause for delay exists.
 The Tribes has the burden of proof in a contested termination hearing; the burden of proof is a preponderance of the evidence.

-(e) Probation Diversion.
-After termination, the Court shall set the case for sanctioning on the Wellness Court Docket.
+(f) Probation Diversion.
+After termination in a case where a defendant entered an alternative court pursuant to subsection (4)(b) of this section, the Court shall set the case for sanctioning for violation of probation on the alternative court docket.
 The sanction shall comply with TTC 2.25.160(3).

 (7) Rules of Evidence and Procedure.

-(a) Wellness Court and MAP are courts of record.
+(a) Wellness Court and the MAP Program are courts of record.

 (b) Rules of evidence shall be relaxed in alternative court proceedings, including sentencing, and testimony is not required.